 Am I Common Law in Canada?

 In the recent decision of Giesbrecht v.
-Schreiner from the Saskatchewan Court of Queen’s Bench, the Court reviewed the indicia of what it means to be “Common Law” in Canada.
+Schreiner from the Saskatchewan Court of King’s Bench, the Court reviewed the indicia of what it means to be “Common Law” in Canada.
 In a lot of cases it will be very clear, however, there can be those instances where the Court needs to make a determination as to the quality and nature of a relationship.
 The case reviewed the factors from other jurisprudence that has been accepted as criteria for a court to consider when evaluating a Common Law relationship, namely:

 - Sexual and personal behavior;